-Bible Verse of the Day for November 16 2019, Saturday of the Thirty-second Week in Ordinary Time.
+Bible Verse of the Day – Twenty-ninth Sunday in Ordinary Time Year C, Saturday of the Thirty-second Week in Ordinary Time

 4 For a long time the judge was unwilling, but eventually he thought, ‘While it is true that I neither fear God nor respect any human being,

 5 because this widow keeps bothering me I shall deliver a just decision for her lest she finally come and strike me.’”

 This passage is from the story of the Persistent Widow.
 She kept coming to a judge, who cared little about doing the right thing, and persistently begged him for a good judgment.
 Finally he gave in so as to get her to leave him alone.

 Jesus used this story to teach a lesson about the necessity “to pray always without becoming weary” (Luke 18:1).
 It’s interesting that the image of the judge is one “who neither feared God nor respected any human being” (Luke 18:2).
 But Jesus uses this image of an unjust judge to reveal the power of persistence and to reveal the depths of God’s mercy.

 First, we learn that this woman never gave up.
 So with us, we must never cease to lose hope in prayer.
 We must pray always, constantly and persistently.
 It’s not that prayer changes God; rather, prayer changes us and disposes us to receive the immeasurable graces from God.

 Second, we learn that if an uncaring judge will eventually give a good decision, then so much more will the merciful and all-loving God pour forth His good judgments in our lives when we trust Him.
 There should be no doubt in our lives that God can do all good things for us if we but let Him.